operator-framework/operator-sdk/doc/user-guide.md

 **Note:** Returning `Result` with `RequeueAfter` set is how you can periodically reconcile a CR.

 For a guide on Reconcilers, Clients, and interacting with resource Events, see the [Client API doc][doc_client_api].

+### Manage CR status conditions

+The example Memcached controller includes logic to manage a "Ready" condition for the CR.
+Conditions represent the latest available observations of an object's state (see the [Kubernetes API conventions documentation][typical-status-properties] for more information).

+The `Conditions` field added to the `MemcachedStatus` struct simplifies the management of your CR's conditions.
+It:
+- Enables callers to add and remove conditions
+- Ensures that there are no duplicates
+- Sorts the conditions deterministically to avoid unnecessary repeated reconciliations
+- Automatically handles the each condition's `LastTransitionTime`.
+- Provides helper methods to make it easy to determine the state of a condition.

 ## Build and run the operator